msrocka/autoprox/README.md

 ## Running / building from source
-The easiest way to run this is to load the project into a current version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (e.g. the open source community version).
+The easiest way to run this project is to load it into a current version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (e.g. the open source community version).
 Adopt the process ID of `p` and the databases path in the [main function](src/main/kotlin/autoprox/Main.kt) and run it.
 In order